 Do you get a sinking feeling every time you go to review your monthly credit card processing statement?
 Is anticipating how much you’ll owe each month a constant guessing game?
-Are you reluctant to pick up the phone and dial up customer support because of the long hold times or insufficient answers?
+Are you reluctant to pick up the phone and dial-up customer support because of the long hold times or short answers?
 Then this article is for you.

-While every business owner understands that paying for credit card processing is a necessary cost of doing business, it’s still easy to become frustrated with all the hidden fees that can accompany maintaining a merchant account.
-Unfortunately, hidden fees and undisclosed monthly minimums can account for just a fraction of a multitude of things that can go wrong in your relationship with your credit card processor.
-Expensive equipment leasing fees, unpredictable processing costs, and poor customer support are just a few of the problems that can arise after you’ve signed up with a provider.
-These issues are compounded by the fact that many providers lock merchants into a long-term, automatically-renewing contracts that makes it extremely difficult (and usually quite expensive) to drop them in favor of a competitor.
+While every business owner understands that paying for credit card processing is a necessary cost, it’s still easy to become frustrated with all the hidden fees that can accompany maintaining a merchant account.
+Unfortunately, hidden fees and undisclosed monthly minimums can account for a fraction of a multitude of things that can go wrong in your relationship with your credit card processor.
+Expensive equipment leasing fees, unpredictable processing costs, and poor customer support are just a few problems that can arise after signing up with a provider.
+These issues are compounded by the fact that many providers lock merchants into long-term, automatically-renewing contracts, making it extremely difficult (and usually quite expensive) to drop them in favor of a competitor.

-In this blog, we discuss three of the most common problems that warrants switching to an alternative credit card processor.
+This blog discusses three of the most common problems that warrant switching to an alternative credit card processor.

 1. Expensive Equipment Leases

-Well, the new equipment seemed like a necessity at the time of signing up.”
-This might be what you’re thinking after you watching your credit card terminal leasing fees pile up month after month and realizing that you’ve spent more than the terminal actually costs to buy it outright—and there’s no end to your lease in sight.
-We understand as a business owner, you need a credit card terminal to process credit and debit card transactions in person, and they can be relatively expensive for a small business just getting started.
+Well, the new equipment seemed necessary at the time of signing up.”
+This might be what you think after watching your credit card terminal leasing fees pile up month after month and realizing that you’ve spent more than the terminal costs to buy it outright—and there’s no end to your lease.
+As business owners, we understand that you need a credit card terminal to process credit and debit card transactions in person.
+They can be relatively expensive for a small business just getting started.
 Paying a small monthly leasing fee sounds like a better deal than fronting a couple hundred on a new terminal that might become obsolete in a few years.
 The arguments in favor of leasing equipment always seem logical.